 289 See USSG, App.
 C, amend.
 673 (eff.
 Nov.
 1, 2004).
 The Commission moved those seven requirements from the commentary in USSG, §8A1.2, comment. (n.3(k)) into the new guideline, USSG §8B2.1.
-290 See USSG, App.
-C, amend.
-673 (eff.
-Nov.
-1, 2004).

-- guideline.
-Specific individual(s) within high-level personnel shall be assigned overall responsibility for the compliance and ethics program. - (C) Specific individual(s) within the organization shall be delegated day-to-day operational responsibility for the compliance and ethics program.
-Individual(s) with operational responsibility shall report periodically to high-level personnel and, as appropriate, to the governing authority, or an appropriate subgroup of the governing authority, on the effectiveness of the compliance and ethics program.
-To carry out such operational responsibility, such individual(s) shall be given adequate resources, appropriate authority, and direct access to the governing authority or an appropriate subgroup of the governing authority. - (3) The organization shall use reasonable efforts not to include within the substantial authority personnel of the organization any individual whom the organization knew, or should have known through the exercise of due diligence, has engaged in illegal activities or other conduct inconsistent with an effective compliance and ethics program. - (4) (A) The organization shall take reasonable steps to communicate periodically and in a practical manner its standards and procedures, and other aspects of the compliance and ethics program, to the individuals referred to in subdivision - (B) by conducting effective training programs and otherwise disseminating information appropriate to such individuals' respective roles and responsibilities. - (C) The individuals referred to in subdivision (A) are the members of the governing authority, high-level personnel, substantial authority personnel, the organization's employees, and, as appropriate, the organization's agents. - (5) The organization shall take reasonable steps- - (A) to ensure that the organization's compliance and ethics program is followed, including monitoring and auditing to detect criminal conduct; - (B) to evaluate periodically the effectiveness of the organization's compliance and ethics program; and

-- (C) to have and publicize a system, which may include mechanisms that allow for anonymity or confidentiality, whereby the organization's employees and agents may report or seek guidance regarding potential or actual criminal conduct without fear of retaliation. - (6) The organization's compliance and ethics program shall be promoted and enforced consistently throughout the organization through (A) appropriate incentives to perform in accordance with the compliance and ethics program; and (B) appropriate disciplinary measures for engaging in criminal conduct and for failing to take reasonable steps to prevent or detect criminal conduct. - (7) After criminal conduct has been detected, the organization shall take reasonable steps to respond appropriately to the criminal conduct and to prevent further similar criminal conduct, including making any necessary modifications to the organization's compliance and ethics program.291
+- and other aspects of the compliance and ethics program, to the individuals referred to in subdivision - (B) by conducting effective training programs and otherwise disseminating information appropriate to such individuals' respective roles and responsibilities. - (C) The individuals referred to in subdivision (A) are the members of the governing authority, high-level personnel, substantial authority personnel, the organization's employees, and, as appropriate, the organization's agents. - (5) The organization shall take reasonable steps- - (A) to ensure that the organization's compliance and ethics program is followed, including monitoring and auditing to detect criminal conduct; - (B) to evaluate periodically the effectiveness of the organization's compliance and ethics program; and - (C) to have and publicize a system, which may include mechanisms that allow for anonymity or confidentiality, whereby the organization's employees and agents may report or seek guidance regarding potential or actual criminal conduct without fear of retaliation. - (6) The organization's compliance and ethics program shall be promoted and enforced consistently throughout the organization through (A) appropriate incentives to perform in accordance with the compliance and ethics program; and (B) appropriate disciplinary measures for engaging in criminal conduct and for failing to take reasonable steps to prevent or detect criminal conduct. - (7) After criminal conduct has been detected, the organization shall take reasonable steps to respond appropriately to the criminal conduct and to prevent further similar criminal conduct, including making any necessary modifications to the organization's compliance and ethics program.291

-In addition to the changes made to the seven requirements for an effective compliance and ethics program, the Commission added a new provision requiring that "as an essential component of the design, implementation, and modification of an effective program, an organization must periodically assess the risk of the occurrence of criminal conduct."292 The commentary lists factors that should be considered when making the required risk assessment.293 The Commission explained that "organizations should evaluate the nature and seriousness of potential criminal conduct, the likelihood that certain criminal conduct may occur because of the nature of the organization's business, and the prior history of the organization."294 Moreover, the guideline commentary establishes that "[t]o be effective, this process must be ongoing.
-Organizations must periodically prioritize their compliance and ethics resources to target those potential criminal activities that pose the greatest threat in light of the risks identified."295
+In addition to the changes made to the seven requirements for an effective compliance and ethics program, the Commission added a new provision requiring that "as an essential component of the design, implementation, and modification of an effective program, an organization must periodically assess the risk of the occurrence of criminal conduct."
+The commentary lists factors that should be considered when making the required risk assessment.
+The Commission explained that "organizations should evaluate the nature and seriousness of potential criminal conduct, the